 In fact, my mom was a pastry chef at an upscale restaurant, and I remember many occasions where she would have a hot lunch delivered to me from the restaurant.
 But even still – nothing compared to the Lunchable days.

-I grew up in the 80’s and 90’s, before they days of the fancy Lunchables with pizza and nachos and drinks.
-For me it was just crackers, cheese, lunch meat and a teeny candy bar – but it was spectacular.
+I grew up in the ’80s and ’90s, before the days of the fancy Lunchables with pizza and nachos and drinks.
+For me it was just crackers, cheese, lunch meat, and a teeny candy bar – but it was spectacular.

 Now many moons later, my kids feel exactly the same about Lunchables as I did, although they have far more options then I did!
 I can’t pass the Lunchable section of the grocery store without the begging and pleading to buy one.

-I’ve been trying to figure out what the allure is, besides the super easy factor.
+I’ve been trying to figure out what the allure is, besides the super-easy factor.
 The only thing that I can figure is that kids really enjoy the assembly aspect.
-They can control how much of easy ingredient they want and they can eat it however they want.
+They can control how much of an easy ingredient they want and they can eat it however they want.

 You can completely customize them to suit your family’s preferences, which is another reason that I am all for making my own.
-If creativity ain’t your thing, have no fear … I’ve spelled out my families four favorite varities to save you the brain power 🙂
+If creativity ain’t your thing, have no fear … I’ve spelled out my families four favorite varieties to save you the brainpower 🙂

 Smart cakes are my family’s favorite prepackaged, low carb dessert.

-The texture is seriously AMAZING – just like real cake.
+The texture is seriously AMAZING – just like a real cake.
 They come in 5 flavors – Chocolate, Coconut, Lemon, Cinnamon, and Tangerine.
-Each Smart cake has only 38 calories, is gluten free, sugar free and contains ZERO net carbs!
+Each Smart cake has only 38 calories, is gluten-free, sugar-free and contains ZERO net carbs!